Dev-Ryuzakii/Pager-proper/RENDER_DEPLOYMENT.md

 If you see database connection errors:

-1. Verify the DATABASE_URL environment variable is correctly set
+1. **Verify the DATABASE_URL environment variable is correctly set**
+   - Check that it's not empty
+   - Make sure it's the full URL from Render's dashboard
+   - Ensure there are no extra spaces or characters

-2. Ensure your database and web service are in the same region
+2. **Ensure your database and web service are in the same region**
+   - This minimizes latency and enables communication over your private network

-3. Check that your database is not suspended or paused
+3. **Check that your database is not suspended or paused**
+   - Go to your database's dashboard and verify its status

+4. **Wait for the database to be fully ready**
+   - Sometimes there's a delay between database creation and it being ready to accept connections

 ### Port Binding Issues